WadeTyler/URL-Shortener/README.md

 - **Configurable Expiration**: Choose expiration periods from 1 to 90 days
 - **One-Click Copy**: Easily copy shortened URLs with a single click
 - **Fast Redirection**: Efficient URL validation and redirection system
-- **Smart Caching**: Recent URLs are cached in memory for faster access
+- **Smart Caching**: Recent and Most used URLs are cached in memory for faster access
 - **Automatic Cleanup**: Expired URLs are automatically removed from the system

 ## Tech Stack